colinsauze/SCW-tutorial/_episodes/03-moving-data.md

  - "What is the difference between scratch and home filestore?"
 objectives:
  - "Understand the difference between home and scratch directories"
- - "Understand how to copy files between your computer and your SCW home/scratch directories"
+ - "Understand how to copy files between your computer and your Supercomputing Wales home/scratch directories"
 keypoints:
  - "Scratch and home are per site."
  - "Scratch is faster and has no quotas, but short-term. home is slower and has quotas, but is long-term."